ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

-Errors detected by the oblivious proxy resource and errors detected by the oblivious encapsulation resource before removing protection (including being unable to remove encapsulation for any reason) result in the status code being sent without protection in response to the POST request made to that resource.
+Errors detected by the oblivious proxy resource and errors detected by the oblivious encapsulation resource before removing protection (including being unable to remove encryption for any reason) result in the status code being sent without protection in response to the POST request made to that resource.

-Errors detected by the oblivious encapsulation resource after successfully removing encapsulation and errors detected by the oblivious target resource MUST be sent in an encapsulated response.
+Errors detected by the oblivious encapsulation resource after successfully removing encryption and errors detected by the oblivious target resource MUST be sent in an encrypted response.

 # Media Types {#media-types}

-Media types are used to identify encapsulated requests and responses.
+Media types are used to identify encrypted requests and responses.

-Evolution of the format of encapsulated requests and responses is supported through the definition of new formats that are identified by new media types.
+Evolution of the format of encrypted requests and responses is supported through the definition of new formats that are identified by new media types.

 ## message/ohttp-req Media Type

-The "message/ohttp-req" identifies an encapsulated binary HTTP request.
+The "message/ohttp-req" identifies an encrypted binary HTTP request.
 This is a binary format that is defined in {{request}}.

 Type name: